semenInRussia/fast-exec.el/README.md

 ## Usage

-By default, for run `fast-exec/exec` you must press to `M-a` keymap, but you can change this keymap.
+By default, for run `fast-exec/exec` you must press to `M-a` keymap, but you can change this keymap (see below).

-`fast-exec/exec` is main function of `fast-exec.el`, it's view hints buffer, which contain some pair of letter and command's name, letter you must press on letter for running command with corresponding name.
+`fast-exec/exec` is main function of `fast-exec.el`, it's view hints buffer, which contain some previouse command's word, letter and current command's name's word, you must:

+* press on letter, which marked blue color for running command with corresponding name or if this is not ending word of command's name, then go to next step.
+* press `BACKSPACE` for go to backward command's name's word.
+* press `0` (`ZERO`) for exit from `fast-exec.el`.

 ## Support of Very Famous Packages